The power of discipline

 This could have been avoided by controlling the implementation, communication between the actors and adjusting the plan.
 In the life of a contractor, the interactions and complexity are incomparably higher than in this construction example.
 It will therefore not be possible to take everything into account in advance during planning.
 Rather, it is important here to a) identify all relevant risks, b) discuss manageable measures, and c) regularly review both and adjust as needed.
 The process can look like this:

-1. Relevant risks: as an entrepreneur, one should know the risks that can affect the continuity of the company.
-There are both external and internal risks to consider.
-I will highlight the internal risks in another article.
-Typical external risks are: global crises, such as the financial crisis (it doesn't always have to be a pandemic that leads to the postponement of expenses), market entry of a competitor with a better product or fighting prices, failed integration after a company acquisition and the resulting exodus of key employees.
+1. Relevant risks: as an entrepreneur, you should be aware of the risks that could affect the continued existence of the company.
+Both external and internal risks need to be considered.
+I will discuss internal risks in another article.
+Typical external risks are: global crises such as the financial crisis (it doesn't always have to be a pandemic that leads to a shift in expenditure), a competitor entering the market with a better product or competitive prices, unsuccessful integration following a company acquisition and the associated departure of key employees.

-There are certainly more here and in appropriate round these can usually be adequately named.
-It may make sense to establish one person or team as the "devil's advocate" that is tasked with being "paranoid".
-Limiting it to one person or team is important so that doomsday thinking does not spread throughout the company (this is a typical internal risk).
+There are certainly many more and these can usually be adequately named in a suitable discussion.
+It can make sense to establish a person or a team as the "devil's advocate" with the task of being "paranoid".
+Limiting it to one person or team is important to prevent doomsday thinking from spreading throughout the company (this is a typical internal risk).

 2. Focus and communication: The list of risks must be prioritized.
 Because it will hardly be possible to address them all.
 After all, the main task of a company is to bring great products to the market and not to worry more and more about risks.
 It should be named which risks are likely, which ones would particularly hurt and what can be done about them with reasonable means.
 For example, the entry of a competitor (which will inevitably happen if you are successful) can be countered by good customer relations, a clear roadmap, and continuous innovation.
 The risks as well as the related measures should be communicated regularly and in an appropriate manner (this is again a separate topic).